osmankultur3/shortest-paths-SDN/README.md

 # shortest-paths-SDN
-just a description of my work on R&amp;D internship about algorithms
+just a description of my work on R&amp;D internship about algorithms(check the credits section)